yogeshbala-business-analyst/Soccer-Player-Performance-Analysis/README.md

 Smaller and Lower-Division Clubs: SC Fortuna Köln, Werder Bremen II, and SG Sonnenhof GroBaspach operate with significantly lower budgets, often from lower or secondary leagues.

-The Average Market Value Of Players By Age Group insights and Interpretations:
+The Average Market Value Of Players By Age Group
+## insights and Interpretations:

-Prime Years (26-30): Players in this age group exhibit the highest average market value, reflecting their peak physical and technical abilities.
+#### Prime Years (26-30):
+Players in this age group exhibit the highest average market value, reflecting their peak physical and technical abilities.
 They are often sought after by top clubs due to their consistent performance and ability to contribute immediately.

-Early Career (21-25): This age group demonstrates significant potential and is valued for their future development.
+#### Early Career (21-25):
+ This age group demonstrates significant potential and is valued for their future development.
 Clubs invest in these players, anticipating their growth into top-tier talents.

 ![image](https://github.com/user-attachments/assets/a973b4af-bcc4-48d0-8dac-285cfb9ac73b)

-Experienced Players (31-35):
+#### Experienced Players (31-35):
 While their physical attributes might decline, these players possess invaluable experience, leadership qualities, and tactical knowledge.
 Their market value reflects their ability to guide younger players and contribute to team success.

-Young Talents (16-20):
+#### Young Talents (16-20):

 This group's value is primarily based on their raw potential.
 Clubs invest in young players with exceptional talent, hoping to nurture them into future stars.

-master (36+):
+#### Master (36+):

 The declining physical abilities of players in this age group lead to a significant decrease in their market value.
 However, their experience and leadership skills can still be valuable assets for certain teams.

-Based on the observed trends in the overall player rating over age, here are three insights:
+#### Based on the observed trends in the overall player rating over age, here are three insights:
 Rapid Growth Phase (Ages 16-25):Players experience the fastest growth in their overall rating between ages 16 and 25, with ratings jumping from around 65 to 92.
 This indicates that the most significant improvements in skill and performance happen early in a player's career, likely due to intense training, skill acquisition, and physical development.

 ![image](https://github.com/user-attachments/assets/f02877d6-08da-494b-a59c-efa8ff8f1601)

-Peak Performance and Stability (Ages 25-32)
+#### Peak Performance and Stability (Ages 25-32)

-:Between the ages of 25 and 32, players reach and maintain their peak performance, with ratings stabilizing at around 92-94.
+Between the ages of 25 and 32, players reach and maintain their peak performance, with ratings stabilizing at around 92-94.
 This plateau suggests that players’ physical and technical abilities are well-developed and refined, allowing them to consistently perform at a high level.

 ![image](https://github.com/user-attachments/assets/c60ab1af-4df3-4409-90e6-01003f9ca89a)

-Gradual Decline Phase (Post-36):
+#### Gradual Decline Phase (Post-36):

 After age 36, a slow but noticeable decline in rating begins, likely due to the physical toll of the sport.
 This gradual decrease reflects the natural aging process, where factors like endurance, agility, and recovery times may start to impact performance despite accumulated experience and skill.
 These insights illustrate a typical career trajectory, emphasizing the importance of player development in early years, peak physical and skill-based consistency in late 20s to early 30s, and the gradual performance impact of aging.